Quantum spin systems on infinite lattices: Dynamics

+Hence the Schr\"odinger and the Heisenberg picture give the same results.
 Ultimately we want to find a description of dynamics in the abstract setting of $C^*$-algebras.
 If $\alg{A} = \alg{B}(\mc{H})$ this will not lead to much new.
 Note in particular that $U(t) \in \alg{A}$.
 Automorphisms of this form are called \emph{inner}.
-An automorphism of the algebra of bounded operators on a Hilbert space is always inner. \begin{exercise} Let $\mc{H}$ be a Hilbert space and consider the $C^*$-algebra $\alg{B}(\mc{H})$.
+An automorphism of the algebra of bounded operators on a Hilbert space is always inner, as the next exercise shows, but in general this is \emph{not} true. \begin{exercise} Let $\mc{H}$ be a Hilbert space and consider the $C^*$-algebra $\alg{B}(\mc{H})$.
 Suppose that $\psi \in \mc{H}$ is a unit vector.
 We define the projection on $\psi$, which we write as $\ket{\psi}\bra{\psi}$, by